Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Malignant melanoma is increasing worldwide at a rate surpassed only by lung cancer.
 And once it invades the vital organs, it's virtually incurable.
 We have discovered that a vaccine made from a patient's dendritic cells may stimulate the immune system and cause the cancer's regression.
 Such research could bring a whole new dimension to life-saving treatments.

 In the U.S., the second leading cause of cancer deaths is colorectal cancer, a silent killer whose symptoms are often overlooked.
 We're investigating the role of certain viruses in the cause of this disease, as well as vaccines that could prevent it.
 We're also engaged in clinical trials to prevent polyps.

-Heart disease, the number one cause of death, takes someone's life every 33 seconds in the U.S. We're studying new drugs with potential life-saving effects, from lowering cholesterol levels and blood pressure to increasing blood flow to the legs and reducing arterial inflammation.
+Heart disease, the No. 1 cause of death, takes someone's life every 33 seconds in the U.S. We're studying new drugs with potential life-saving effects, from lowering cholesterol levels and blood pressure to increasing blood flow to the legs and reducing arterial inflammation.
 With 80 ongoing studies, we've invested significant time and resources in cardiovascular research to improve and extend lives.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |